Emergency Call 9-1-1

 Are the minutes of the public meetings posted?

-Minutes are published approximately one month behind the actual meeting date, as those minutes have to be approved at the beginning of the next scheduled Board meeting.
-The AGM Minutes cannot be posted to the website until they are approved.
+NOTE: The AGM Minutes cannot be posted to the website until they are approved.
 Approval for the current year AGM minutes will occur at the next AGM in the following year.

 What are some important aspects of the role of Trustee?

 Trustees provide for the needs of the firefighters ongoing training as provincial mandates change, provide updated equipment as required and mandated, looking ahead at large replacement items required by insurance and provincial regulations, along with upkeep and maintenance costs of equipment and buildings.
-Trustees work to not only bring passion to this position, but also perspective.
+Trustees aim to work to not only bring passion to this position, but also perspective.

 Who has become Corporate Officer?